ajaydhar1/baseball-pitches/README.md

 # Baseball Pitches
-The full source code for a PHP website I built that shows a visual glossary of the primary types of baseball pitch.
+The full source code for a PHP website I built that shows a visual glossary of the primary types of baseball pitches.

 <!-- TOC -->
 ## Table Of Contents